 Now about that time Herod the king stretched forth his hands to vex certain of the church.
 And he killed James the brother of John with the sword.
 And because he saw it pleased the Jews, he proceeded further to take Peter also.
 (Then were the days of unleavened bread).
 And when he had apprehended him, he put him in prison, and delivered him to four quaternions soldiers to keep him; intending after Easter to bring him forth to the people.
 Acts 12:1-4 KJV

-Let me point out, that unless you read this scripture in the King James, you will miss this point completely, for the King James is the ONLY translation that uses the word Easter, all other translations use Passover.
-(King James is translated by the Textus Receptus, or in Latin, ‘the received text.’
-In the 19th century, it came under mainstream criticism; men not being content with the word of God, when the word began to be translated using the Majority, or Alexandrian text; out of Egypt.
+Let me point out, that unless you read this scripture in the King James, you will miss this point completely, for the King James is the ONLY translation that uses the word Easter; all other translations use Passover.
+The King James is translated by the Textus Receptus, or in Latin, ‘the received text.’
+In the 19th century, it came under mainstream criticism by men who were not content with the word of God, and translated using the Majority, or Alexandrian text; out of Egypt.
 Note: The name majority, Satan is slick…gives it a name that makes one believe it is good, because it is majority.
 Yet, when has the word of God ever been a majority vote?
 NOT GOOD!
 Remember Egypt in the word represents sin, bondage…God brought his people OUT of Egypt, they were not to turn back…they were to stay out of Egypt.
 (Deut.
 6:12, Jer.
 44:13, etc.) Why should it be any different for us?
-So, when God says he will preserve his word (Psalm 6:12-7), he did, and he did so through the Textus Receptus.)
+So, when God says he will preserve his word (Psalm 6:12-7), he did, and he did so through the Textus Receptus.

 So, this brings into question, why do many people today, who confess to be followers of Christ celebrate Easter?
-Many are ignorant, they either do not read the scriptures as we are told to do.
+Because many are ignorant; they either do not read the scriptures as we are told to do.
+Or they study, but are not using the true word of God.

 Study to shew thyself approves unto God, a workman that needeth not be ashamed, rightly dividing the word of truth.
 (2 Timothy 2:15 KJV)

-Or they study, but are not using the true word of God.
-Or, sadly, many DO know that Easter is a pagan holiday, but they don’t want to be different, they don’t want to go against the masses, for life then would be a bit harder.
+Or, sadly, many know that Easter is a pagan holiday, but they don’t want to be different.
+They don’t want to go against the masses; for life then would be a bit harder.
 Some even go as far as to justify the use of pagan symbols, like the Bunny and egg, saying they can change the meaning to represent Christ.
 When did God ever allow that?
 When did God ever tell His people to become one with pagans?
 To adopt pagan holidays, and rituals, only change the meaning so that it represents His word?
 HE DOES NOT, and HE NEVER WILL.
 Jesus Christ is the same yesterday, today and forever!
 (Hebrews 13:8).
 In fact, God tells us to not be conformed to the world!

 And be not conformed to this world: but be ye transformed by the renewing of your mind, that ye may prove what is that good, and acceptable, and perfect, will of God.
 (Romans 12:2 KJV)

-Two…all of us will stand before God someday.
+Second, all of us will stand before God someday.
 2 Timothy 2:15 is a commandment…we are told to study the word.
 Sadly, many Christian’s don’t do this.
 They hear a sermon or read something and believe what they hear.
 They don’t go home and get into the scripture themselves.
 It is amazing the discernment God gives, when you are in His word.
-Just how many false teachings are out there.
-Often, when I am listening to someone preach, or listening to a program on the radio or TV, the number of false teachings I have come across.
+It is mind blowing how many false teachings are out there.
+Often, when I am listening to someone preach, or listening to a program on the radio or TV, the number of false teachings I come across us huge!
 If I were not really well read, and I mean the entire Bible, not just the New Testament, how easily I would be led astray!
-While I am still learning, and not perfect in my knowledge, when I stand someday before God, I do not want to be found ashamed, only because I did not study the word myself as I was commanded to do.
+While I am still learning, and not perfect in my knowledge, when I stand before God someday, I do not want to be found ashamed, only because I did not study the word myself as I was commanded to do.
 Think about all the people who will stand before God ashamed…ashamed because they choose not to study the word, which for most of us today is so easily accessible.
 Ashamed because they did not want to stand out, to be different, so they choose to follow the world and not the Word.

 That your faith should not stand in the wisdom of men, but in the power of God.
 Howbeit we speak wisdom among them that are perfect: yet not the wisdom of this world, nor of the princes of this world, that come to nought: But we speak the wisdom of God in a mystery, even the hidden wisdom, which God ordained before the world unto our glory: which none of the princes of this world knew: for had they known it, they would not have crucified the Lord of glory.
 (1 Corinthians 2:5-8 KJV)